EUTF Active – Enrollment Overview

 - You marry and want to enroll your spouse and/or newly eligible dependent children.
 A copy of your marriage certificate is required.

 - You have a change in family status involving the loss of eligibility of a family member (e.g., legal separation, divorce, death, child turns age 26).
-See common qualifying events that allow enrollment changes for active employees for a list of the required documents.
+See common qualifying events for a list of the required documents.

 - Your spouse’s or eligible dependent’s employment status changes resulting in a loss of health coverage.
 A copy of the Loss of Coverage letter from your previous employer or insurance plan is required.